...

 Specific Application

-The intended end-use of a product often determines the choice between a fillet and a chamfer.
+The intended end-use of a product often determines the choice between a fillet vs chamfer.
 For example, functionality and longevity may be the primary requirement for mechanical or industrial parts.
 Similarly, aesthetic appeal may be a priority for consumer products.

 Cost